Laura Gibson

-Laura Anne Gibson (born August 9, 1979) is an American singer-songwriter and multi-instrumentalist.
+Laura Anne Gibson (born August 9, 1979) is an American singer-songwriter.
 She currently records for the U.S. independent label Barsuk Records, and the Berlin-based label City Slang.
 Gibson's most recent album Goners was released October 26, 2018.

 In addition to her solo work, Gibson has released a collaboration album with Ethan Rose, titled Bridge Carols, in 2009.

 Early life

 Gibson was born and raised in the coastal logging town of Coquille, Oregon.
 She was classically trained on cello in her youth.
 Gibson's father died of cancer in her childhood.
 She attended Linfield College in McMinnville, Oregon where she completed pre-medicine requirements and competed for the Women's basketball and Track and Field teams.

 Career

 2004–2011

 Gibson relocated to Portland, Oregon after graduating from college, and worked odd jobs prior to composing music.
 She began performing songs for patients at hospice homes prior to writing her first extended play, Amends, which was released independently in 2004.
 She released her debut album, If You Come to Greet Me in 2006 on the Portland-based indie label Hush Records.
 Gibson collaborated with The Decemberists's drummer Rachel Blumberg on the release, as well as on her second album, Beasts of Seasons.